caposcar1998/Martech-lambda/README.md

 - Destinations: All the destinations the events can go to
 - Responses: Logs if the CDP calls are succesfull or not.

+6. Create destinations using the endopoint /destinations

+7. Send track events using /track

 ## Locally (Not recommended as it depends in AWS SQS and dybamoDB)